YousefMTaha/Social-media/README.md

 # Social-Media RESTful API

-This project is a simple REST API for a social media application built with Node.js and Express which contains 4 modules (users, posts, comments and reply comments) each module has several endpoints (there is a link for all endpoints documentation below)
+This project is a simple REST API for a social media application built with Node.js, Express, and MongoDB which contains 4 modules (users, posts, comments and reply comments) each module has several endpoints (there is a link for all endpoints documentation below)

 ## Features
 - CRUD operations for users